See here for updates on CoronaVirus

-The French Study Abroad program, five weeks of intensive language and culture study in Strasbourg, France, is for students with at least one year of high school French or one semester of college-level French.
+The French Study Abroad program, five weeks of intensive language and culture study in Strasbourg, France, is for students with at least one year of college-level French.
 Language classes are taught by native speakers at the Centre international d’études de langues (CIEL).
 The culture course is taught by the UNF faculty leader.
 Students earn six credit hours which count toward satisfying the UNF requirement for summer enrollment.
 Lodging is arranged with French host families.
 Students must be at least 18 years old and possess a valid passport.
 (Passports must be applied for by December 1.)

 Seat of the Council of Europe and meeting place for the European Parliament, a mere city bus ride from Germany, and an hour train ride from Switzerland, Strasbourg sits at the center of the new Europe.
 As the capital of the historic province of Alsace, it also charms with its traditional architecture and cuisine.
 At its heart sits one of the jewels of medieval Europe, the rose-colored stone cathedral of Strasbourg.

 The Academic Program

 Students register for Summer C term for FOL2952 Intermediate Foreign Language Study Abroad, or FOL3953 Advanced Foreign Language Study Abroad, depending on their previous language preparation.
 All students register for FRT3550 Faces ofFrance.
 Tuition is paid through normal procedures.
 Cost of UNF tuition is not included in the price of the program.